YaoJiayi/CacheBlend/README.md

 This is the code repo for [CacheBlend: Fast Large Language Model Serving with Cached Knowledge Fusion](https://arxiv.org/pdf/2405.16444).
 The current implementation is based on [vLLM](https://github.com/vllm-project/vllm/tree/main).

+The newest updates will always be at [LMCache](https://github.com/LMCache/LMCache).
+Stay tuned !!!

 ## Installation
 `Python>=3.9` and `CUDA >= 12.1` are required.
 An Nvidia GPU with `>=40 GB` memory is recommended.
 To install CacheBlend depenencies: